 USAA is a No-ChexSystems bank, however they do use EWS.
 USAA primarily serves the military but non-military may be eligible too.
 Former military members (retired or veteran) which includes the Guard or Reserves are eligible.
-Non-military can join if a spouse has honorably served or if a parent currently has or had a USAA account.
+If you are joining the military (includes signing an enlistment contract or participating in a commissioning program you can join.
+Non-military can join if a spouse or ex-spouse has honorably served or if a parent currently has or had a USAA account.
 USAA hands down is a great full-service bank offering products from credit cards for rebuild credit to renter’s insurance.
-USAA free checking offers ATM reimbursement, mobile deposits and check deposits at your local UPS Store.
+USAA free checking offers ATM reimbursement and mobile deposits.
 The minimum to open an account is $25.
 See if you are eligible.

 Washington Savings Bank

 The Rewards Card Checking requires direct deposit of payroll or government benefit.
 There is a monthly maintenance fee of $9.95.
 They do run ChexSystems but have less stringent requirements.
 Fraud should not be indicated.
 Customers enjoy no overdraft fees, a checkbook, Mastercard® debit card and free nationwide ATM access through the Allpoint® 55,000 ATMs Network!

 Navy Federal Credit Union